 A student may request a leave of absence from school for any reason (personal, medical, pregnancy/maternity, etc.), but all leave requests are subject to the approval of the Program Director.
 The student must submit a written request to the Program Director, outlining the nature of the requested leave and providing the starting and ending dates.
-For medical leave of absence, proper documentation of the medical condition is required as part of the review of the leave request, and medical clearance may be required for the student to return to program activities.
+For medical leave of absence, proper documentation of the medical condition is required as part of the review of the leave request, and medical clearance will be required for the student to return to program activities.

-Prior to leave, a plan for re-entry into the curriculum and meeting requirements for graduation will be developed and signed by the Program Director and the student, and retained as part of the student's record.
+Prior to leave, a plan for re-entry into the curriculum and meeting requirements for graduation will be mutually developed by the Program Director and the student.
+Details of the plan will be written, signed by all parties, and retained as part of the student's record.
 Depending on the length of the leave, the student may be required to repeat clinical or didactic experiences to ensure competence has been established.
-Depending on the length of the leave the student may have a different program completion date than his/her classmates.
+Depending on the length of time of the leave the student may have a different program completion date than his/her classmates.